 Overseas personnel stationed on military installations should call base or installation operators or the on-base Red Cross offices.
 At overseas deployment sites, contact the American Red Cross deployed staff.

 When calling the Red Cross to send an emergency message to a family member, it is helpful to have the following information:

-The Red Cross works with the military aid societies (Army Emergency Relief, Navy Marine Corps Relief Society, Air Force Aid Society and the Coast Guard Mutual Assistance).
-This partnership helps to provide financial assistance for emergency travel that requires the presence of the service member or his or her family, burial of a loved one, or with assistance that cannot wait until the next business day (food, temporary lodging, urgent medical needs, or the minimum amount required to avoid eviction, utility shut off, etc.).
+The Red Cross works with the military aid societies (Army Emergency Relief, Navy-Marine Corps Relief Society, Air Force Aid Society and the Coast Guard Mutual Assistance).
+These partnerships help to provide financial assistance for emergency travel that requires the presence of the service member or his or her family (such as burial of a loved one), or with assistance that cannot wait until the next business day (such as food, temporary lodging, urgent medical needs, or the minimum amount required to avoid eviction, utility shut off, etc.).